Meetings

 Kempsville Lions Club

-Communication - My goals and objectives are to increase communication between LCI, District, lions, clubs and members by utilizing our Zone, Regional and District meetings.
-To utilize the traveling leo to develop comrade and fellowship between lions and clubs.
-To see clubs working together, helping each other thus making lasting friendships!
-I want to increase our membership and have a goal of +76 !
+Communication - Our goals and objectives are to increase communication between LCI, District, lions, clubs and members by utilizing our Zone, Regional and District meetings.
+To utilize the traveling Leo to develop comrade and fellowship between lions and clubs.
+To see clubs working together, helping each other; thus, making lasting friendships!
+Our desire is to increase membership!

 Kempsville Lions Club